quicwg/base-drafts/draft-ietf-quic-transport.md

 packet.

 A server might wish to validate the client address before starting the cryptographic handshake.
-Source addresses can be verified using an address validation token.
+Client addresses can be verified using an address validation token.
 This token is delivered during connection establishment with a Retry packet (see {{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see {{validate-future}}).